Project-YXKJ/SilverStarSCS.Docs/docs/function/thread_cutter.rst

 **Thread cutting procedure**

-Thread cutting singnal is switched on when the angle value **D03** has been reached, the switched off when the angle value **D04**.
+Thread cutting singnal is switched on when the angle value `D 03`_ has been reached, the switched off when the angle value `D 04`_.
 If the position is not reached because of a mechanical error, the thread cutter signal is switched off after 500ms for protect the magnet from damage.